mehedi-66/Interview_Preparation/03_Fintech_Job_Exp.md

 - Dynamic Centeral Repoting DB Table make
 - Give Grand user permistion with PermisionFunction
 - Report Name and Some Parameter Fields
 - Dynamic Reporting Field DatabaseDriven

+## Table Fields to SP and Repo Generate

+- Table column to Read Name and Type of columns
+- Generate Insert, Update, Delete, Get_by_Id, Get_All Store Prcedure make
+- Based on this SP to Generate Repo for those SP
+- Make Interface As well